pompom454/BrawlInstaller-pi/README.md

 - Automatic backups created whenever BrawlInstaller makes a change, which can be restored when unexpected results occur.

 # Installation
-- Download `BrawlInstaller-win-Portable.zip` in the [latest release](https://github.com/squidgy617/BrawlInstaller/releases/latest) and extract it to a destination of your choosing.
+- Download `BrawlInstaller-(your platform)-Portable.zip` in the [latest release](https://github.com/pompom454/BrawlInstaller-pi/releases/latest) and extract it to a destination of your choosing.
-- Run `BrawlInstaller.exe`.
+- Run `BrawlInstaller`.
 - Set your build path to the root of your build.
 - On the settings tab, set your settings to one of the presets, make any modifications necessary, and hit "Save".

 Once you've completed these steps, you're ready to start using BrawlInstaller.
-For more information, please view the [wiki](https://github.com/squidgy617/BrawlInstaller/wiki).
+For more information, please view the [wiki](https://github.com/pompom454/BrawlInstaller-pi/wiki).

 # Reporting Issues
-If you encounter an error or unexpected behavior with the program, please open an issue on the [issues page](https://github.com/squidgy617/BrawlInstaller/issues) or report the issue on the [BrawlInstaller Discord server](https://discord.gg/NMkTZWt9bK).
+If you encounter an error or unexpected behavior with the program, please open an issue on the [issues page](https://github.com/pompom454/BrawlInstaller-pi/issues).
 If you encountered an error, an `Error.txt` file should be generated in your BrawlInstaller directory, so please provide that in the issue report.
 Please also provide as much detail as possible on how to recreate the issue.

 # Resources
-- **[BrawlInstaller Discord Server](https://discord.gg/NMkTZWt9bK)** - Public Discord where you can discuss BrawlInstaller and get support.
 - **[Custom Brawl Modding Discord Server](https://discord.gg/GbxJhbv)** - Main hub for discussing Brawl modding.

 # Credits